 Phew right!?
 The Whole 30 program is designed to eliminate the foods that most commonly trigger inflammation, and works for most people, most of the time.
 Once the most common triggers are gone, inflammation decreases and joints move more freely, bellies feel better, and energy can skyrocket.
 What are the most common triggers?
 Sugar, soy, dairy, grains and legumes.
 And while I have seen miraculous success, it seems in each Whole 30 support group I run there are one or two people that never experience relief from symptoms or the energy boost often described as ‘tiger blood’.
 Those people follow the rules, they give it their all and yet they are stumped after reintroduction.
 After 30 days of hard work this can be very discouraging.
 But before you hang your head and decide your fate is to never feel good, there are a few things to consider, let’s start with the most likely culprits and work our way down.

 - Eggs: Yup.
 Eggs are allowed on Whole 30 as they are a great source of protein and fat and most people tolerate them just fine.
-That said some people are allergic to eggs and make it to adulthood without ever knowing.
+That said some people are sensitive or actually allergic to eggs and make it to adulthood without ever knowing.
 If you still experience fatigue and inflammation after 30 days on W30 it may be time to look at eggs.

 - Nightshades: nightshades are a species of plant that blossom at night.
 Nightshades include bell peppers, chili peppers, white potatoes, tomatoes, eggplants and more.
 Nightshades often trigger inflammation, especially in those with autoimmune dieseases.
 So again, if you stuck to the W30 plan and couldn’t figure out your issues, nightshades are something to look in to.

 - For some it’s about quantity.
 After a successful W30 reintroduction, I learned that dairy gives me a sinus headache.
 I am fine with a little Parmesan on my salad, or a yogurt sauce in a lettuce wrap, but drink a milkshake or have a ton of cheese and I have instant sinus pressure and headache!
 What does this mean?
 Quantity matters.
-So, sometimes when you go through reintroduction you can feel fine, but two weeks after resuming a “normal” diet all of your ‘pre-whole 30″ symptoms return and you wonder WTH???
+So, sometimes when you go through reintroduction you can feel fine, but two weeks after resuming a “normal” diet all of your ‘pre-whole 30″ symptoms return, and you wonder WTH???
 If this was your experience, it’s time to consider how many times a week (or day) you are consuming the top offenders (grains, dairy, soy, legumes and sweeteners) and cut back.
 Sometimes it’s simply a matter of ‘a spoonful doesn’t bother me, but a bowlful does.’

 - Stress: Stress is a killer.
 No matter how stellar your diet is, if you are under a lot of stress and don’t learn how to deal with it you will not feel your best and your energy will never be top notch.
 Stress increases the hormone cortisol, cortisol causes inflammation resulting in a host of physical problems.
 So eliminate stress where you can and add calming practices like morning walks, yoga and meditation to your daily routine.
 Diet alone can’t make up for the inflammation that stress causes.